wh-alice/mig_visualstudio/vs/misc/how-to--force-a-vspackage-to-load.md

 ---
-title: "How to: Force a VSPackage to Load | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016"
+title: "How to: Force a VSPackage to Load" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"